-Educational spaces, apart from their functionality and efficient use of natural resources, enhance learning while offering comfort and security to its occupants.
-Built to consider them and the surrounding environmental conditions, structures and maintenance processes operate in ways that transform those careless social behaviors that threaten to destabilize ecosystems.
-In classrooms, teachers alternate between nine basic sets of lesson plans on different climate change topics such as land conservation and nutrition.
-Students learn how to lessen the cumulative damages of society on the environment by engaging daily in creative instructional activities.
-Learning games, 26 instructional videos, the Green Tool Kit and even comics expand discussions and experiments.
-Kids even discover how to convert trash into learning tools.
-For example, discarded plastic bottles recycle into great water filtration systems or small gardens.
-Roof tops adapt into urban agricultural centers.
+Educational spaces, apart from their functionality and efficient use of natural resources, enhance learning while offering comfort and security to students.
+In classrooms, teachers can use Rise Up materials to alternate between nine basic sets of lesson plans on different climate change topics such as land conservation and nutrition.
+Students will learn how to lessen the cumulative impact of society on the environment by engaging in daily creative instructional activities.
+Teachers can organize discussions and experiments with learning games, 26 instructional videos, a Green Tool Kit, and even comics.
+Kids will even discover how to convert trash into learning tools.
+For example, discarded plastic bottles can be recycled into great water filtration systems or small gardens.
+Roof tops can be adapted into urban agricultural centers.

-Educators adjust flexible primary and secondary level plans to reach modest, intermediate or advanced thinkers.
-With this adaptation, students grasp basic but difficult concepts like the influence of mountains, seas, deserts and plateaus on climate, winds and water.
-All levels can learn how the interaction of the lithosphere, atmosphere, hydrosphere and biosphere shaped the earth.
-Once engaged, EVERY kid embraces saving the planet and working toward preserving biodiversity.
-They appreciate that city pipes provide water for home gardens and the H2O running through their hose drains into creeks which flow into rivers and finally into wetlands or other larger bodies of water.
-Not denying indisputable scientific evidence on droughts, floods and fast-rising global temperatures potentially dooming future food and water supplies, each lesson integrates long range, biodiverse strategies training kids to seek answers.
-By becoming solution oriented, they rise above the problems, becoming part of an investment in Latin America and the Caribbean which spares and even enriches the planet kid by kid.
+Educators adjust flexible primary and secondary level plans to reach modest, intermediate, or advanced level thinkers.
+With this adaptation, students grasp basic but difficult concepts like the influence of mountains, seas, deserts and plateaus on climate, winds, and water.
+All educational levels can learn how the interaction of the lithosphere, atmosphere, hydrosphere, and biosphere have shaped the earth.
+Once engaged, EVERY kid will embrace saving the planet and working toward preserving biodiversity.
+Kids will appreciate that city pipes provide water for their home gardens and that the H2O running through the drains of their homes into creeks will flow into rivers and finally into wetlands or other larger bodies of water.
+The lessons present indisputable scientific evidence on droughts, floods, and fast-rising global temperatures that could potentially doom future food and water supplies.
+Each lesson also integrates long-range, biodiverse strategies training kids to look for solutions to these problems.
+By becoming solution oriented they invest in the future of Latin America and the Caribbean.
 Isn’t that beautiful?

-At its core, the approach exposes children and youth to life-style changes aimed at preserving the environment.
-By developing a generation of people who can face any challenge, overcome any obstacle and tackle any issue with strength, toughness and tenacity, kids become cognizant of how their daily behaviors affect the world.
-Discussions challenge thinking like ‘What will your life will be like in 10 or 15 years?
-Do you imagine yourself being happy, moving around your favorite spaces, working on what you like, and enjoying beautiful plants and clean, fresh air?
+At its core, Rise Up exposes children and youth to life-style changes aimed at preserving the environment.
+By educating a generation of people to face challenges, overcome obstacles, and tackle issue with strength, toughness, and tenacity, kids become cognizant of how their daily behaviors affect the world.
+Rise Up promote discussions about subjects like ‘What will your life will be like in 10 or 15 years?
+Do you imagine yourself being happy, working on what you like, and enjoying wildlife and clean, fresh air?
 How is your lifestyle today affecting your chances of enjoying such a future?’
-That’s no soliloquy!
-Or they reveal truths from institutions like the World Health Organization which reports all cities and towns should have a minimum of nine square meters (m2) of green space per person.
+Lessons also present information from institutions like the World Health Organization which reports that all cities and towns should have a minimum of nine square meters (m2) of green space per person.
 In Latin America there are 3.5 m2 per capita.
-They question where their town stands in comparison.
+Students can research to find out where their own town stands in comparison.

 Fully aware that the solution to climate change is complex, ‘Rise Up’ launches the region’s youngest and greatest stakeholders on a different path.
-With aids like the Green School Toolkit, teachers inculcate biodiversity in their students who take ownership and safeguard their world.
-Through the ‘hands on’ philosophy promoting, improving and even celebrating sustainability, kids acquire habits throughout their years of learning which transfer from school to home and throughout the community.
+With tools like the Green School Toolkit, teachers provide lessons biodiversity to their students who can then work to make a better world.
+Through a ‘hands on’ philosophy of promoting, improving, and celebrating sustainability, kids will acquire habits which they can transfer from school to home and to their community.

-They unknowingly become citizens of a world where every effort leads to more efficient resource use.
-While distortions like excessive heat wreak havoc on global agriculture, food production and water resources in several parts of the world, these young ambassadors learn to contain or even reverse it just through learning to live differently.
-This fresh concept shapes mindfulness with less academic pressure and, more importantly, diminished fear.
-Kids learn that they are not individual ‘islands’ and that everyone is responsible.
+These lessons will help students become citizens of a world and use resources more efficiently.
+While excessive heat continues wreak havoc on global agriculture, food production and water resources in several parts of the world, these young ambassadors will learn the problem solving skills to make changes to ensure a better future.
+Kids will learn that they are not individual ‘islands’ and that everyone is responsible for taking care of the environment.
 So, let’s ALL ‘wise up’ and ‘Rise Up!’ against climate change.
 That’s poetry in motion!